DEVADARSHAN2/Project_QKD/README.md

 - **Impact:** Establishes a viable blueprint for "Quantum-Safe" communications, allowing critical infrastructure to prepare for the post-quantum era without requiring immediate, expensive hardware upgrades.

 ## Articles published / References
-1. Raj, A., and Balachandran, V., “A Hybrid Encryption Framework Combining Classical, Post-Quantum, and QKD Methods,” *arXiv preprint arXiv:2509.10551*, 2025.
+1. Raj, A., and Balachandran, V., “A Hybrid Encryption Framework Combining Classical, Post-Quantum, and QKD Methods,” arXiv preprint arXiv:2509.10551, 2025.

-2. Sanz, A., et al., “Extending Quantum-Safe Communications to Real-World Networks: An Adaptive Security Framework,” *arXiv preprint arXiv:2511.22416*, 2025.
+2. Sanz, A., Salegi, E., Atutxa, A., Franco, D., Astorga, J., and Jacob, E., “Extending Quantum-Safe Communications to Real-World Networks: An Adaptive Security Framework,” arXiv preprint arXiv:2511.22416, 2025.

-3. Mozo, H. E., “Quantum-Classical Hybrid Encryption Framework Based on Simulated BB84 and AES-256,” *arXiv preprint arXiv:2511.02836*, 2025.
+3. Mozo, H. E., “Quantum-Classical Hybrid Encryption Framework Based on Simulated BB84 and AES-256: Design and Experimental Evaluation,” arXiv preprint arXiv:2511.02836, 2025.

-4. Shafique, A., et al., “A Hybrid Encryption Framework Leveraging Quantum and Classical Cryptography,” *Scientific Reports*, vol.14, 2024.
+4. Shafique, A., Naqvi, S. A. A., and Raza, A., “A Hybrid Encryption Framework Leveraging Quantum and Classical Cryptography for Secure Transmission of Medical Images in IoT-Based Telemedicine Networks,” Scientific Reports, vol. 14, art. no. 31054, 2024.

-5. Angamuthu, G., and Marikkannan, M., “Hybrid Quantum-Resistant Key Exchange Protocol for Secure Network Communication,” *IJCSE*, 2025.
+5. Angamuthu, G., and Marikkannan, M., “Hybrid Quantum-Resistant Key Exchange Protocol for Secure Network Communication,” International Journal of Computer Science Engineering (IJCSE), 2025.

+6. Anastasova, M., Kampanakis, P., and Massimo, J., “PQ-HPKE: Post-Quantum Hybrid Public Key Encryption,” IACR ePrint Report 2022/414, 2022.

+7. Ahmed, Y., Elmrabit, N., and Yousefi, M., “Enhancing the Security of Classical Communication with Post-Quantum Authenticated-Encryption Schemes for Quantum Key Distribution,” Computers, vol. 13, no. 7, p.
+163, 2024.

+8. Rizvi, E. R., and Khurram, S., “Hybrid Post-Quantum Cryptographic Approaches for Secure Communication,” Annual Methodological Archive Research Review, 2025.

+9. Shukur, M. G., and Dileep, M. R., “Hybrid Quantum-Classical Learning for Accelerating Cryptographic Key Distribution in Post-Quantum Networks,” Synthesis: A Multidisciplinary Research Journal, vol. 1, no. 4, pp. 10–21, 2023.

+10. “Exploring Post-Quantum Cryptography: Review and Directions for the Transition Process,” MDPI Technologies, vol. 12, no. 12, p.
+241, 2025.